What is an SBA Loan?

 Types of SBA loans

 7 (a) loans have many uses.
 You can use them for working capital, buying equipment or supplies, business expansion, and refinancing existing debt.
-504 loans fund real estate or heavy equipment but can’t be used for working capital, purchasing inventory, or to refinance debt.
+504 loans fund real estate or heavy equipment but can’t be used for working capital, purchasing inventory, or refinance debt.
 SBA loans each have their own terms and conditions, which are available at sba.gov

 Do you have to pay back SBA loans?

 Yes, these are not government grants.
-When you receive an SBA loan, you are required to sign a personal guarantee that gives your lender the right to seize personal assets in the even your business cannot pay.
+When you receive an SBA loan, you are required to sign a personal guarantee that gives your lender the right to seize personal assets in the event your business cannot pay.

 Do you need to put money down for an SBA loan?